What is plantar fasciitis?

-Popular complaints from people with plantar fasciitis are pain in their heel and stiffness in the bottom of their foot.
+Common complaints from people with plantar fasciitis are pain in their heel and stiffness in the bottom of their foot.
 Both of these will develop gradually and typically only in one foot, but the condition can affect both.
 Some people say the pain is a dull pain, while others complain of a sharp, burning or aching pain.
+In severe plantar fasciitis the pain can feel like a ‘hot poker or knife’.
 The pain is likely to be worse in the morning when you take your first steps or after resting for a while.
-However, the pain can also flare up after a period of heavy exercise; this is because the ligament has become inflamed.
+However, the pain can also flare up after a period of heavy exercise or prolonged standing; this is because the plantar fasciia has become inflamed.

 Thankfully, treating plantar fasciitis is fairly easy and there is plenty of things that you can do at home to stop the pain and get rid of plantar fasciitis altogether.
 Initial home treatments can include:

 - Doing certain stretches

 - Anti-inflammatory medication can also be used to help reduce the swelling and the pain.